 Now I'll prefix this with saying it is infinitely easier to do this in hindsight, but the tells are there if you can train your eyes to look for them.

 The simplest rule of markets is buyers buy from seller, and sellers sell to buyers.
 Forex markets, stock markets or fruit markets, it is all the same.

 If you want to buy, you need to look for a seller to buy from.
 Even better, a desperate seller eager to let you buy at a cheap price.

 It is this concept that the trading theory of "polarity change" is spawned.

-A polarity change is when buyer become sellers, and sellers become buys at the same price area.
-When support becomes resistance, or resistance support.
+A polarity change is when buyer become sellers, and sellers become buyers at the same price area.
+When support becomes resistance, or resistance becomes support.